 Moving the Pillars to the Starting Point

 This traditional process of making the thick rice-straw ropes that parishioners use to pull the hashira is no longer universally done.
-Depending on the pillar, time and resource limitations have lead to the introduction of pre-fabricated ropes.
+Depending on the pillar, time and resource limitations have led to the introduction of pre-fabricated ropes.
 Where it is still conducted, it’s a sure sign that Onbashira is approaching.
-It also holds enormous symbolic connotations, as the community members work together to wind the single thick rope from many strands.
+It also holds enormous symbolic connotations, as the community members work together to wind the single, thick rope from many strands.

 Tsuna-uchi starts about 1 minute in:

 This is when the parishioners make the final preparations to the pillar before Onbashira begins.
 The work is managed by the Kizukuri-shu.
 They cut the logs so that the harnesses and ropes can be attached and otherwise get the hashira roadworthy.
 Following that, the Motozuna-shu attaches the harnesses in a job known as wana-guri.

 For Shimosha, over the course of the weekend, eight pillars are pulled by hand from Tanakoba, the staging area in the mountains, to Shimekake.
 This is a 4.6 km haul.
 They remain at Shimekake until the parishioners bring them down to the shrines a month later during the Satobiki portion of the festival.
 Along the way during Yamadashi they reach the Kiotoshizaka , the slope where the renowned log riding takes place.